hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 node will need its own long-term EC key pair, called an `tssEncryptionKey`, on the curve for use in the groth21 TSS algorithm.
 Each node receives some number of shares in proportion to the consensus weight assigned to it.
 Each share is an EC key pair on the same curve.
 All public keys of the shares are known, and aggregating a threshold number of share public keys will produce the ledger id.
-Only the node has access to the private key of its own shares.
+Each node alone has access to the private key of its own shares.
 Each node must keep their private keys to themselves since a threshold number of share private keys can aggregate to recover the ledger private key.
 An aggregate number of signatures on the same message from the share private keys will aggregate to recover the ledger signature on the message.

 Transferring the ability to generate ledger signatures from one set of consensus nodes to another is done by having each node generate a `TssMessage` for each share that fractures the share into a number of subshares or `shares of shares`.
-Each `share of a share` is encrypted with the public key of the node in the next consensus roster that it belongs to so that only the intended node can use the `share of a share` to recover that node's share's private key.
+Each `share of a share` is encrypted with the public `tssEncryptionKey` of the node in the next consensus roster that it belongs to so that only the intended node can use the `share of a share` to recover that node's share's private key.
 The collection of `TssMessages` generated from nodes in the previous consensus roster forms the `key material` for the new consensus roster.

 To bootstrap a network and generate the ledger private and public keys, each node creates a random share for themselves and generates a `TssMessage` containing `shares of shares` for the total number of shares needed in the consensus roster.
 The use of random shares at the outset creates a random ledger private key that nobody knows.

 In the context of the consensus nodes using the TSS library, the term `share index` refers to the index of the share as it is returned in the list of public shares from the tss library.
 The first share in the list has share index `0`.
 If